 Because of its widespread significance, it’s important you’re getting enough magnesium from your diet to support all of your different biological systems.
 In fact, magnesium deficiency may cause things like muscle cramps or even coronary spasms.1 Many people in the United States, however, might not be getting their daily recommended amounts of magnesium.
 Processed foods, which are now a staple of American diets, often remove valuable nutrients like magnesium.2 Soil depletion and certain medications may also lead to magnesium deficiencies.
 According to recent data from a National Health and Nutrition Examination Survey, as many as 48% of Americans consume less magnesium than the estimated average requirement.3

-Here are five ways healthy magnesium levels support your body:
+Here are four ways healthy magnesium levels support your body:

 In our modern world, it can often feel like there’s no shortage of stressors.
-Anxiety can be debilitating and put strain on your relationships, making things more difficult in your work and home life.
-If you’re feeling stressed or anxious, low magnesium levels could be part of the problem.* A recent scientific review noted that, “a relationship between magnesium and anxiety is evident in humans.”
+Occasional stress can put strain on your relationships, making things more difficult in your work and home life.
+If you’re feeling occasional stress, low magnesium levels could be part of the problem.* A recent scientific review noted that, “a relationship between magnesium and anxiety is evident in humans.”
 4

 One of magnesium’s roles in the body is to help regulate activity in the hypothalamic pituitary adrenal axis (science talk for the part of your brain that controls your stress response system).4 One small study found that acute anxiety was linked to magnesium excretion,5 and some animal studies even suggest an inverse relationship between magnesium and anxiety.6